amosdudley/weblog/_posts/2015-03-01-A Minimal Mendel.md

 ## Success rate

 I see this project as a success.
 It's not a perfect machine, but it ended up fully functional and an upgrade to my i2 in almost every way.
 Total cost to upgrade was roughly 200 dollars, which was pretty much exactly on budget.
-I don't see this as a very viable design for other people, since it combines printed and laser-cut parts and requires very specific starting hardware (and a new builder easily find cheaper and better parts to start with).
+I don't see this as a very viable design for other people, since it combines printed and laser-cut parts and requires very specific starting hardware (and a new builder could easily find cheaper and better parts to start with).
 I came up with what think are a few elegant innovations, such as my Z endstop adjuster, which makes calibrating the Z home position very simple.

 You can find the mendelmin on <a href="http://www.thingiverse.com/thing:185402">Thingiverse</a>.